 Ø Visitors spend double the time on websites in their native language.

 Ø The probability of an internet purchase is four times greater if the products are offered in the client’s language.

-You send us your document as a doc., pdf., ppt. or xls. file or via fax.
-The translation will be returned on the agreed date in the agreed file format.
+You send us your document in the agreed format.
+The proofread version will be returned on the agreed date in the agreed file format.